Bolo palma: The game

-In the first phase, the player stands on the tiro, at least 12 m and at the most 20 m away from the nearest pin depending on the distance selected.
+In the first phase, the player stands on the tiro, at least 12m and at most 20m away from the nearest pin depending on the distance selected.
 The player then launches the ball upwards into the air, employing a number of different techniques depending on whether the emboque is to the left or the right of the caja.

 Any pin knocked over is worth one point but if only the central pin is knocked over, two points are won.
 After having thrown three balls, the player passes over to the zona de birle.
 They are then allowed to bowl the three balls again from where they fell in the first throw, a move called birlar.
-If a ball comes to rest very close to two pins, a special move called segar in which the player knocks over the close pins while aiming for others.
+If a ball comes to rest very close to two pins, a special move called segar is made in which the player knocks over the close pins while aiming for others.